benchristel/process-to-processes/src/Fundamentals/Techniques.md

 ## Choosing Techniques

 Which technique should you apply at any given moment?
-As I will explain in the chapter on {{link Judgment}}, answering this question is the essence of your job as a software developer, but this book can help in a few ways.
+As I will explain in the chapter on {{link Judgment}}, answering this question is the essence of a software developer's job, and there's only so much guidance I can give you.
+Still, this book can help in a few ways.

 First, I have marked the chapter headings of "default" techniques with a star (✥).
 I recommend trying these techniques out, and discarding them only when you have demonstrated that they don't apply to your situation.

 Second, the principles and views in this book can help you evaluate each technique in your context to figure out if it applies.
-This approach is made intellectually tractable by having a diverse array of techniques committed to memory.
+This approach becomes intellectually tractable once you have a diverse array of techniques committed to memory.
 Once you've practiced the techniques in this book, relevant techniques will pop effortlessly into your mind whenever you see a problem or an opportunity.
 Your job then becomes to apply the technique (or in some cases, just to imagine applying it) and to {{link Judgment Judge}} the costs and benefits.
 If the benefits outweigh the costs, use the technique; if not, don't.